 - Car Dependent

 Walker’s paradise indicates that daily errands do not require a car.
-Car dependent is broken into two categories, indicating either most errands require a vehicle or all errands require a vehicle.
+Car dependence is broken into two categories, indicating either most errands require a vehicle or all errands require a vehicle.
 Now, let’s take a closer look at what each category indicates.

 Walker’s paradise indicates the best possible rating for a walk score in real estate listings.
 To fall into this category, properties must fall between a score of 90-100.
 Very few properties fall in this category, which makes the ones that do incredibly valuable.